Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

-It is important to advert that the study of momentum-space localization in finite systems requires closed boundary conditions, which motivates the construction of approximant structures previously described.
-For open boundaries, one-dimensional edge defects are created that are sufficient to induce momentum-space delocalization even for commensurate structures.

 Finally, we analyze transport properties by computing the conductance, $G$.
-We considered two semi-infinite stripes of single-layer graphene that overlap within a region of variable width and length, $\sim L$.
+We considered two semi-infinite stripes of single-layer graphene that overlap within a region of fixed width and variable length, $\sim L$.
 The graphene leads are rendered metallic by doping (see SM \cite{SM} for more details).

 \paragraph{Commensurate vs. incommensurate.---}